roshni-b/cidc-api-gae/README.md

 gcloud app deploy <app.staging.yaml or app.prod.yaml> --project <gcloud project id>
 ```
 That being said, avoid doing this!
 Deploying this way circumvents the safety checks built into the CI/CD pipeline and can lead to inconsistencies between the code running on GAE and the code present in this repository.
 Luckily, though, GAE's built-in versioning system makes it hard to do anything catastrophic :-)

+## Connecting
+Currently, the staging API is hosted at staging-api.cimac-network.org and the production instance is hosted at api.cimac-network.org.

+To connect to the staging API locally, obtain an authorization token using the Auth0 [cidc-test API debugger](https://cidc-test.us8.webtask.io/auth0-authentication-api-debugger) (you'll need Auth0 access to do this).
+Set the application to API v2.
+Navigate to the OAuth2 / OIDC tab, set the audience to staging-api, then click "OAUTH2 / OIDC LOGIN" under user flows.
+Once you've logged in, copy the resulting `access_token` from the provided hash fragment.
+Include the header  `Authorization: Bearer YOUR_ACCESS_TOKEN` in requests you make to the staging API, and your requests should be properly authenticated.
+If your access token expires, generate a new one following this same procedure.

+An Auth0 API debugger is not yet configured for the production API, but once it is, the process for connecting there will be similar.